 - Aches and pains

 - Infertility or problems conceiving

-And with Hashimoto’s Disease, you can even experience a mixture of these symptoms.
+And with Hashimoto’s Disease, you may experience a mixture of these symptoms.

 Where Can I Order Testing From?